Ex-Yale coach receives 5 months in prison in college admissions scandal | Education

 A former Yale University women's soccer coach who cooperated with authorities investigating the U.S. college admissions scandal was sentenced on Wednesday to five months in prison for accepting bribes to help parents get their children into the Ivy League school.
 Rudolph "Rudy" Meredith, whose decision to cooperate helped investigators discover the mastermind of the wide-ranging scheme, was sentenced by U.S. District Judge Mark Wolf in Boston after pleading guilty in 2019 to conspiracy and fraud charges.

-A former Yale University women's soccer coach who cooperated with authorities investigating the U.S. college admissions scandal was sentenced on Wednesday to five months in prison for accepting bribes to help parents get their children into the Ivy League school.

-Rudolph "Rudy" Meredith, whose decision to cooperate helped investigators discover the mastermind of the wide-ranging scheme, was sentenced by U.S. District Judge Mark Wolf in Boston after pleading guilty in 2019 to conspiracy and fraud charges.
-The prison sentence Wolf ordered came despite prosecutors' recommending Meredith receive a non-custodian punishment after becoming a key witness in the "Operation Varsity Blues" investigation.
+The prison sentence Wolf ordered came despite prosecutors' recommending Meredith, 54, receive a non-custodian punishment after becoming a key witness in the "Operation Varsity Blues" investigation.
+Meredith's lawyers in court papers said he assisted law enforcement to "atone for his inexcusable lapses of judgment."
+He must also pay a $19,000 fine and forfeit more than $557,000."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)